-I found the seated statuette on eBay (it got away from me) and am not otherwise familiar with it.
-Does anyone know more about it?
+I found the seated statuette on eBay (it got away from me).

 This is the first Bumping into Benjamin Franklin entry.
 I will be sharing the frequent experience of connecting to Franklin while not directly looking for him.
 Thanks for reading!